Rarities, B-Sides and Other Stuff

-Rarities, B-Sides & Other Stuff is a 1996 album by Sarah McLachlan.
+Rarities, B-Sides & Other Stuff is an album by Sarah McLachlan released in Canada on 25 June 1996.

-It is a compilation of tracks that McLachlan recorded for film soundtracks, remixes of her own songs, covers of songs by other artists, and material that she recorded in collaboration with various artists.
+It is a compilation of tracks that McLachlan recorded for film soundtracks, remixes of her own songs, covers of songs by other artists, live recordings, and material that she recorded in collaboration with various artists.

 Guest musicians appearing on the album include Deni Bonet, Jocelyne Lanois, Bill Dillon, Luke Doucet, Manufacture and Camille Henderson; remixers include Anthony Valcic, Gary Stokes and Rabbit in the Moon.

 The song "Full of Grace" later reappeared as the ninth track on McLachlan's next album, Surfacing.
 The extended remix of "Vox" first appeared on the 1989 release of her debut album, Touch.
+The live version of "Drawn to the Rhythm" first appeared on McLachlan's 1992 album Sarah McLachlan Live.